redis/redis-doc/topics/sentinel.md

 * PING replied with -MASTERDOWN error.

 Any other reply (or no reply at all) is considered non valid.
-However note that **a logical master that advertises itself as a slave in the INFO output is considered to be down**.
+However note that **a logical master that advertises itself as a replica in the INFO output is considered to be down**.

 Note that SDOWN requires that no acceptable reply is received for the whole